-Mark authored the Farmer Review, an influential 2016 independent government review of the UK's construction labour model entitled 'Modernise of Die'.
-He is a member of the Construction Innovation Hub Industry Board and chairs the MHCLG joing industry working group tasked with enabling greater use of Modern Methods of Construction in the residential sector.
+Mark authored the Farmer Review, an influential 2016 independent government review of the UK’s construction labour model entitled ‘Modernise or Die’.
+He is a member of the Construction Innovation Hub Industry Board, the Construction Leadership Council Advisory Group and chairs the MHCLG joint industry working group tasked with enabling greater use of Modern Methods of Construction in the residential sector.

 Career highlights include: Setting up and running the National Federation of ALMOs, leading the popular consultation on the regulatory standards for housing and developing an approach to VfM that won praise from the housing minister.

 A regular contributor to the housing press, Alistair's columns are known for their humorous, pointed and painfully accurate assessment of the state of social housing

 Since its inception, HQN has built up a membership of more than 1,000 housing associations, local authorities and ALMOs across its networks